coq-community/coq-tricks/README.md

 * If you have a coercion `get_function : MyRecord >-> Funclass` you can use `Add Printing Coercion get_function` and then add a notation for `get_function` so your coercion can be parsed as function application but printed using some other syntax (and maybe you want that syntax to be `printing only`).
 * You can pass implicit arguments explicitly in a keyword-argument-like style, eg `nil (A:=nat)`.
 Use `About` to figure out argument names.
 * If you do nasty dependent pattern matches or use `inversion` on a goal and it produces equalities of `existT`'s, you may benefit from small inversions, described in this [blog post](http://gallium.inria.fr/blog/a-new-Coq-tactic-for-inversion/).
 While the small inversion tactic is still not available anywhere I can find, some support is built in to Coq's match return type inference; see [SmallInversions.v](SmallInversions.v) for examples of how to use that.
+* You can use tactics-in-terms with notations to write function-like definitions that are written in Ltac.
+For example, you can use this facility to write macros that inspect and transform Gallina terms, producing theorem statements and optionally their proofs automatically.
+A simple example is given in [DefEquality.v](DefEquality.v) of writing a function that produces an equality for unfolding a definition.

 ## Other Coq commands
 * `Search` vernacular variants; see [Search.v](Search.v) for examples.